-- 14.5 In International Competitions under paragraphs 1.1, 1.2, 1.3 and 1.6 of the International Competition definition, the track should allow for eight lanes minimum. - 14.6 The lateral inclination of tracks towards the inside edge should not exceed 1:100 (1%) unless special circumstances exist which justify World Athletics providing an exemption, and the overall downward inclination in the running direction shall not exceed 1:1000 (0.1%). - 14.7 Full technical information on track construction, layout and marking is contained in the World Athletics Track and Field Facilities Manual.
+- 14.5 In International Competitions under paragraphs 1.1, 1.2, 1.3 and 1.6 of the International Competition definition, the track should allow for eight lanes minimum. - 14.6 The lateral inclination of tracks towards the inside edge should not exceed 1:100 (1%) unless special circumstances exist which justify World Athletics providing an exemption, and the overall downward inclination in the running direction shall not exceed 1:1000 (0.1%) between any start and finish line. - 14.7 Full technical information on track construction, layout and marking is contained in the World Athletics Track and Field Facilities Manual.
 This Rule gives basic principles, which must be followed.